ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 ### I2C

 - I2C requires a mere two wires, like asynchronous serial, but those two wires can support up to 1008 slave devices.
-- Also, unlike SPI, I2C can support a multi-master system, allowing more than one master to communicate with all devices on the bus (although the master devices can't talk to each other over the bus and must take turns using the bus lines).
+- Unlike SPI, I2C can support a multi-master system, allowing more than one master to communicate with all devices on the bus (although the master devices can't talk to each other over the bus and must take turns using the bus lines).
 - Data rates fall between asynchronous serial and SPI; most I2C devices can communicate at 100kHz or 400kHz.
 There is some overhead with I2C; for every 8 bits of data to be sent, one extra bit of meta data (the "ACK/NACK" bit) must be transmitted.
 - The hardware required to implement I2C is more complex than SPI, but less than asynchronous serial.
 It can be fairly trivially implemented in software.